 Accrediting Bureau of Health Education Schools (ABHES)

-Associate in Applied Science with online coursework submission and at least 1,350 hours of supervised clinical education.
-Graduates may sit for ARDMS exams in the program’s specialty areas.
+Runs an Associate in Applied Science pathway with online coursework submission and at least 1,350 hours of supervised clinical education.
+Graduates may qualify to sit for ARDMS exams in the program’s specialty areas.

-Diagnostic Medical Sonographer program offered at four campuses, combining online instruction, classroom learning, lab work, and clinical externships at healthcare facilities.
+Offers a Diagnostic Medical Sonographer program at four campuses using a mix of online instruction, classroom learning, hands-on lab work, and clinical externships in healthcare settings.

 90 weeks